 This report provides a comprehensive overview of trends and developments in Argentina’s telecommunications market.
 The report analyses the fixed-line, mobile and broadband sectors.
 Subjects include:

 Researcher:- Henry Lancaster

 Argentina has an advanced telecom infrastructure though considerable investment is still required to update services in rural areas.
 To meet pent up demand for telecom services the government has embarked on a large-scale National Broadband Plan.
-In August 2016 the state-owned infrastructure operator ARSAT launched a project to extend broadband services to some 1,200 rural communities.
-By mid-2018 this project was about 75% complete.
+By late 2019 the ARS4.53 billion program to extend broadband services to rural communities, managed by the state-owned infrastructure operator ARSAT, was mostly complete.

-This report provides an overview of Argentina’s telecom market and regulatory environment, accompanied by statistical data and analyses on recent market developments.
-The report also covers the fixed and fixed-wireless broadband markets, as also developments in the mobile voice and data segments, with profiles of the major operators and analyses on technologies deployed and market dynamics.
+This report provides an overview of Argentina’s telecom market and regulatory environment, including statistical data and analyses on recent market developments.
+The report also reviews the fixed and fixed-wireless broadband markets and as well as the mobile voice and data segments, with profiles of the major operators and analyses on technologies deployed and market dynamics.
 The report in addition provides a number of subscriber forecasts to 2024.